 Jessica's specialist areas include the topics of youth sport participation, female sports participation and the influence of the family in sport.
 Jessica has completed her PhD investigating the socio-cultural influences on women's participation in club sport, including the role of the family.

 To follow the Sport and Fitness qualification team on Twitter click here: https://twitter.com/OU_Sport

 To read the Sport and Fitness team blog click here: http://www.open.ac.uk/blogs/OU-Sport

 Jessica is the Programme Leader for Sport and Fitness and has been involved in the writing and development of all modules in the sport and fitness programme.
 A sample of Jessica's authoring includes:

 E314 - Exploring Contemporary Issues in Sport and Exercise

-Jessica has worked with the TES to produce a CPD course for primary school teachers to develop confidence in delivering the primary curriculum.
+Jessica was the lead author working with the TES to produce a CPD course for primary school teachers to develop confidence in delivering the primary curriculum.